 A fixture in the Crossfit community, completing the Hero workout of the day (WOD) Murph has become a right of passage for many in the functional fitness community.
-From celebrities like the Rock challenging John Krazincsy to soldiers serving over seas.
+From celebrities like the Rock challenging John Krazincsy to soldiers serving overseas.
 This workout has become a Memorial Day tradition for many.
-All looking to honor the militaries fallen hero’s all of the world.
+All looking to honor the military’s fallen hero’s all over the world.
 But what is the Murph challenge?
 Let’s take a look deeper into this workout and how to perform your best the next time you take on the challenge!

 The Murph Challenge